Does Anointing of the Sick

 Confusion in the Faith

-However, unlike popular thinking–from great confusion in the faith today–most don’t understand that only those in danger of death can receive this sacrament (Canon Law #1004).
+However, unlike popular thinking–from great deception in the faith today–anointing of the sick isn’t a healing sacrament for anyone who wants it.
+According to the teaching of the Catholic Church only those in danger of death can receive this sacrament (Canon Law #1004).

 “Extreme Unction [anointing of the sick] was not instituted primarily for the remission of grave offences; only Baptism and Penance [Confession] accomplish this directly.”